daBONDi/go-rest-wol/README.md

 Was a good exercise to learn golang (and refresh my Docker skills)

 Thx https://github.com/sabhiram/go-wol for the WOL Code, sorry that i stole it from you, because i got no clue how i can inject it into my program :-(

+## If you got good ideas, i'm open for any pull requests